knuxify/fxtumblr/README.md

 * Install Redis, set it up via `/etc/redis.conf`, apply the settings to the config file
 * Run `./run.sh` (and simultaneously `./run-renderer.sh` if you want rendering support - see next section).

+### Running in Docker

+It is also possible to run fxtumblr in a Docker container; see docker/README.md for more information.

 ## Enabling thread rendering support

 Unfortunately, standard embeds are too limited to fully display an entire Tumblr thread.
 Thus, there's optional support for rendering threads using a headless version of Chrome/Chromium using the `pyppeteer` package.